Filquichante/Ants-Project/README.md

+# WARNING

+The code won't work without the required libraries (Pygame)

 # About my ant colony project

 That project is a python graphic app.
-Around a thousand ants spawn on the window, and every one chooses antoher ant that it has to follow forever.
+Around a thousand ants spawn on the window, and every one chooses another ant that it has to follow forever.

 It's all, but it produces beautiful patterns, because the ants drop pheromones behind them (I will try to release a usable version, if I can)